LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/getting-started-with-bots.md

 ## The benefits of bots in LivePerson

-Brand using chat and messaging services can scale significantly with automation.
-Enterprises can use bots to enhance digital care and sales processes to deliver high-quality customer interactions.
+Brands using chat and messaging services can scale significantly with automation.
+Enterprise brands can use bots to enhance digital care and sales processes to deliver high-quality customer interactions.
 Check out our in depth article on: [How bots work in LivePerson](ai-bots-automation-how-bots-work-with-liveperson.html).
 Here’s a summary of main concepts

 * **Humans and bots work together in LivePerson**
   In LivePerson, bots work alongside human agents.
 This allows conversations to be seamlessly passed back and forth between human and bot agents, and gives human agents the ability to manage and take over conversations as needed.
 Similarly agents can assign bots to handle routine tasks, automating common customer service conversations.